Renddslow/rhythm-reader/content/daily.md

 Over the course of our readings, we've seen interactions with this space on a seasonal and weekly cycle.
 But in addition to those rhythms, was a daily rhythm of sacrifice.
 Every day, the priests would offer up sacrifices for the unintentional sins of the people of God and for their purification.

+In addition, the people of Israel were meant to pray a simple prayer, often called the _Shema_ every morning and night.
+The prayer was a reminder that YHWH was their God: "_Shema Yisrael, YHWH Eloheinu, YHWH echad._ Hear O Israel, YHWH your God, YHWH alone."

-It's easy to think that this would be daunting, a daily ritual.
-But consider as you read, amidst the blood and the bleating of animals, God is present with his people.
-That's what's at the center of Leviticus and what's at the center of the Torah: God _with_ Israel.
+It's easy to think that this would all be daunting, a daily ritual.
+But consider as you read, amidst the blood, the bleating of animals, and a chanted Hebrew prayer, God is present with his people.
+That's what's at the center of Leviticus, that's what's at the center of the _Shema_, and it's the thing at the center of the Torah: God _with_ Israel.